hyperji/Computational-Geomerty/README.md

 # Computational-Geomerty

-A programming task of Computational Geometry course.
+## It is a programming task of Computational Geometry course.

+## Including: B-Spline Curves, B-Spline Surface, Bezier curve.